-Annual variable pay programs for 2022 and 2023
+Annual variable pay program

-In 2022, the Board resumed the "traditional" annual variable pay (AVP) program, which was in place prior to the introduction of the incentive/ retention program in 2020 and developed in order to create a performance-based system.
+The Company has an annual variable pay (AVP) program, which was developed in order to create a performance-based system.
 The system of reward is designed to contribute to the achievement of good financial results and increase shareholder value.

-The 2022 and 2023 AVP programs are based on the achievement of defined annual results such as financial targets (profit and working capital), order intake, project targets, development of commercial solutions, alignment with Company's values and improvement of HSE results.

-The 2022 and 2023 AVP programs include two payments, i.e., a base award and a deferred payment.
+The AVP program is based on the achievement of defined annual results such as financial targets (profit and working capital), order intake, project targets, development of commercial solutions, alignment with Company's values and improvement of HSE results.
+The AVP program includes two payments, i.e., a base award and a deferred payment.
 The base award represents a potential for an additional variable pay up to 70% of base salary for the President and CEO and 60% for other members of the Management Team.
-The deferred payment, which is designed to incentivize and retain key personnel, is equal to 50% of the base award and is payable 21 months after the base award.
+The deferred payment, which is designed to incentivize and retain key personnel, is equal to 50% of the base award and is payable between 12-21 months after the base award.